Semantic Satellite Communications for Synchronized Audiovisual Reconstruction: Numerical Results

 To evaluate the impact of bandwidth on performance, we set the total bandwidth for A2V and V2A to 600 and 900 symbols.
 In both cases, 300 symbols are allocated to text, while the remaining bandwidth is used for video or audio features.
 With increased bandwidth, V2A (900 symbols) significantly improves AKD compared to V2A (600 symbols), demonstrating that higher bandwidth enhances video semantic reconstruction.
 In contrast, A2V, which only transmits audio semantics and drives video generation through audio, performs well under bandwidth constraints or poor channel conditions.
 However, it exhibits a performance bottleneck, where additional bandwidth does not further enhance video reconstruction.

 \figref{picture} shows reconstructed video frames and AKD performance at 12 dB SNR.
-The results show that V2A, by transmitting video semantics, achieves superior reconstruction of video semantics.
-In contrast, A2V is limited by its audio-driven video generation nature.
+V2A achieves superior reconstruction by transmitting video semantics.
+In contrast, A2V is limited by its audio-driven video generation mechanism.
 SVC relies on geometric keypoints, which are extremely sensitive to channel noise.
 Even minor interference can lead to significant facial misalignment.
 In contrast, traditional methods fail to reconstruct recognizable content under the dual constraints of limited bandwidth and severe noise.

 \tabref{table:speech} evaluates audio transmission methods at 20 dB SNR.
 The LSE-C and LSE-D are based on a comparison between the transmitted audio and the original video, with the original audio serving as the ground truth.
 DeepSC-S maintains high quality but consumes approximately $28\times$ the bandwidth of generative methods.
 A2V, by transmitting additional semantics such as duration, achieves synchronization scores comparable to DeepSC-S with minimal overhead.
 Meanwhile, FastSpeech 2 and V2A show a marginal decline in synchronization due to the absence of acoustic characteristics.
-It is also observed that FastSpeech2 achieves the lowest WER by allocating the highest bandwidth to text.
+It is also observed that FastSpeech 2 achieves the lowest WER by allocating the highest bandwidth to text.

 \CheckRmv{ }